bgamari/ghc-wiki-import/default-superclass-instances.md

+**Note** a new version of this proposal, [IntrinsicSuperclasses](intrinsic-superclasses), with a revised notation is beginning to appear.

 A matter of much consternation, here is a proposal to allow type class declarations to include default instance declarations for their superclasses.
 Moreover, subclass instance declarations should be able to override the method definitions in their default superclass instances.
 It's based on [
 Jón Fairbairn's proposal](http://www.haskell.org//pipermail/haskell-prime/2006-August/001587.html), but it has a more explicit 'off switch' and the policy on corner-cases is rejection.
 Credit is due also to the [ superclass defaults proposal](http://www.haskell.org/haskellwiki/Superclass_defaults),  [